pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 ### 4.2

-I later worked in both Shanghai and Beijing - the former was a five-hour train ride from my hometown, the latter just one hour.
+I later worked in both Shanghai and Beijing – the former was a five-hour train ride from my hometown, the latter just one hour.
 Most of my school friends went back home quite often.
 I visited maybe once or twice a year.

-My work involved a lot of drama - nothing too exciting for a 20-year-old, and nothing as interesting as what used to happen at home, although neither really mattered in the grand scheme of things.
+My work involved a lot of drama – nothing too exciting for a 20-year-old, and nothing as interesting as what used to happen at home, although neither really mattered in the grand scheme of things.
 There were several cliques, and I was part of the one that seemed more interested in music than in digital nonsense.
 I’m pretty sure the other cliques would say the same about themselves.
 It all came down to: *My taste is better than yours!*

 As per tradition in some Chinese tech companies, we had to work every other Sunday.
-There wasn’t much to do - international offices that we worked with all had full weekends, so everything slowed down on Sundays.
+There wasn’t much to do – international offices that we worked with all had full weekends, so everything slowed down on Sundays.
 I often found myself doing odd things to pass the time.

 One thing I particularly enjoyed was working with indie artists.
 If negotiation with major music labels felt like divorce proceedings, collaboration with indie artists felt like arranging a first date.
 I mainly work with Latin American indie artists.
 Most didn’t speak English, and often found themselves stuck in exploitative contracts with managers or record labels.
 Many had no idea who owned the rights to their music and had no control over their own social media accounts.
 Some lost access to their TikTok accounts and fans after falling out with their managers.
 I’d go out of my way to recover their accounts, sniff out shady figures lurking in their email chains, and offer as much emotional support as Google Translate could deliver.

 I later realised that despite my help, many artists would soon find themselves in the same situation again.
-I started to lose interest in these side quests - I’ve never been a fan of rogue-like games.
+I started to lose interest in these side quests – I’ve never been a fan of rogue-like games.
 I guess you can’t change someone’s trajectory if they’re not keen on steering themselves.

 I also came to accept that I couldn’t be friends with everyone.
 I couldn’t get digital nonsense enthusiasts to prioritise music, nor could I change how certain people think.
 My team had many workstreams progressing in parallel, and both internal and external disagreements were common.
-It is still “in character” for me to try to win in these situations - but honestly, that’s too much effort for 15-second videos.
+It is still “in character” for me to try to win in these situations – but honestly, that’s too much effort for 15-second videos.

 That being said, there was one thing that always got everyone entertained and excited: Every now and then we would receive a newsletter listing colleagues arrested for white-collar crime.
 The initial investigations were internal, usually led by this guy who used to be a civil servant in the Anti-Corruption Bureau.
 I always thought I should've reached out to him and joined his team; I could have been the perfect candidate for identifying suspicious activities through numbers.
 I once saw a colleague who was particularly annoying to work with reported on primetime TV for his crime, but the sum reported was nowhere near what I’d imagined.
 Boring.
 In the past few years, many members of the management at my parents' hospital were arrested for either bribery or corruption.
 The sums in my ex-colleagues’ cases were petty cash compared to theirs.

 Imagine trying to win these colleagues over or trying to win against them, neither sounds particularly interesting.
 I cannot conclude that me and my friends had the most “correct” understanding of how to work with music, as there were too many stakeholders, each with their own priorities, but it’s worth mentioning that none of the people I enjoyed working with made the newsletters or appeared on primetime TV.

 I much prefer the work at law firms, at least at a junior level.
 When clients come with concrete problems, we solve it; when there’s not much client work to do, we carry out research, BD or just enjoy our lives.
-No client pays us to invent problems that don’t exist to make themselves look important - at least not at our rate.
+No client pays us to invent problems that don’t exist to make themselves look important – at least not at our rate.

 I guess people’s choices are like the output of a function with a lot of variables.
-Our interactions with someone’s life are so minimal that trying to make an impact on others is like trying to alter the output of a function without changing any of the inputs, and most of those inputs aren’t even about the person’s intrinsic character - they are about the extrinsic context that shaped one’s life, and those often weigh more heavily than anything intrnsic.
+Our interactions with someone’s life are so minimal that trying to make an impact on others is like trying to alter the output of a function without changing any of the inputs, and most of those inputs aren’t even about the person’s intrinsic character – they are about the extrinsic context that shaped one’s life, and those often weigh more heavily than anything intrnsic.

 Tough.
 I like people who jitter around.
 There are more possibilities in those still trying to introduce new variables into their lives.
 Just like the alchemy of big data applications, dump as many variables as you can, and there’s a good chance you will get some gold out of the furnance.

-I finally accepted that I couldn’t change my parents - I’d better try to live with the way they are.
+I finally accepted that I couldn’t change my parents – I’d better try to live with the way they are.
 I tried to get closer to them and booked a trip to Tibet for Mum and me over the 2020 Chinese New Year holidays.
 I didn’t include Dad because his default was to never take annual leave as doing so would mean discharging all patients and stop admitting new ones.
 He would never do that.

 Shortly before that, on one of my Sunday shifts, I watched a Vice News documentary and decided to go on a solo trip to Kashgar, Xinjiang, to see the local communities.
-I must admit I watched YouTube (and TikTok, from the back-end) quite often at this job, partly because I needed to keep up with trends, partly because most of my work required my very specific skillset, and I could always work at my own pace.
+I must admit I watched YouTube (and TikTok, from the back-end) quite often in this job, partly because I needed to keep up with trends, partly because most of my work required my very specific skillset, and I could always work at my own pace.

-I didn’t tell my parents about the trip - I wasn’t planning to.
+I didn’t tell my parents about the trip – I wasn’t planning to.
 I took the trip during the (non-Chinese) New Year holiday, and it sounded bizarre to spend one’s New Year holiday alone in some faraway province during the freezing off-season.

 I didn’t learn what I wanted from the trip, but as I’d always been a social media photography peacock, I posted some photos.
 Seconds after posting, I realised I’d forgotten to moderate the post’s visibility.
 It was too late.
-Clearly, I was a peacock in a zoo - no attention from mates, but loads of aunties watching.
+Clearly, I was a peacock in a zoo – no attention from mates, but loads of aunties watching.
 One of Mum’s besties saw the post and immediately reported it to her.

 Mum felt Kashgar was a bit too exotic, and she couldn’t see any reason why anyone would be interested in going, if not for the sweet fruits.
 She demanded that from then on, I must report my whereabouts to the grown-ups (大人) when I travel, and said she would not go to Tibet with me unless I agreed.